ruairitobrien/ruairitobrien-blog/src/render/posts/does-tdd-work.html.md

 Looking at all the data it is fairly easy to say the answer to the questions 'Does TDD Work?' is inconclusive.

-If the question become more specific at least there are some answers.
-TDD as a process is definitely better than some alternatives, such as no test process.
+If the question becomes more specific at least there are some answers.

 The evidence appears to be heavily stacked in favour of short iterative test cycles, very similar to that prescribed in TDD literature, being significantly better for code quality with minimal impact on productivity.
-Small iterations with small testable blocks of code does appear to lead to more maintainable code.
+A process of small iterations with small testable blocks of code does appear to lead to more maintainable code.

 Current evidence suggests that unit testing beats integration and higher level testing.

-There is currently very little evidence that practicing TDD is bad.
+There is currently very little evidence that practising TDD is bad.

 Whether writing a test first or last is better within a tight iterative cycle is inconclusive.